mdominguezd/s11_cats_report.github.io/sections/introduction.md

 ### Added value of this research

-This research aims to identify efficient solutions for the company's current challenges in discovering and visualizing large geospatial datasets by integrating cloud-optimized data formats, cloud services, STAC specifications, and dynamic tiling services.
+This research aims to identify efficient solutions for the company's current challenges in discovering and visualizing large geo-spatial datasets by integrating cloud-optimized data formats, cloud services, STAC specifications, and dynamic tiling services.
 The outcomes of this research will: offer valuable insights into the existing data discovery challenges within the company, propose a methodology for integrating discovery and visualization services, and evaluate the effectiveness of dynamic tiling for various cloud-optimized data formats.

 ## Research questions

 -   What are the current challenges, practices, and user experiences related to data discovery and data visualization in the company?
--   How does the integration of cloud-optimized data formats, cloud services and SpatioTemporal Asset Catalog (STAC) specifications influence the process and experiences of discovering big spatial data?
+-   How can cloud-optimized data formats, cloud services and SpatioTemporal Asset Catalog (STAC) specifications be integrated to enhance the process and experiences of discovering big spatial data within the company?
 -   To what extent do dynamic tiling services can perform in visualizing different cloud-optimized data formats?